 - 1. Written request for reinstatement submitted to the Academic Dean as Chairperson of the Progression Committee.
-The letter must include:

-- Insight into cause(s) of failure.
+The letter must include: - Insight into cause(s) of grades less than a C

 - Plan for future success.

 - 2. GPA of at least 2.0 in non-nursing courses

-- 3. Satisfactory clinical performance
+- 3. Safe clinical practice

 - 4. ATI critical thinking entrance test score of at least 60

 - 5. Good financial standing